Plaster Repair Guide

 Now, some people will opt to have their entire walls replastered and resurfaced, but in truth, this may not be necessary.

-Usually, some plaster patch repairs or crack repairs will more than suffice in getting the wall back to looking nice and smooth and ready for either some new paint or some fresh wallpaper.
+Usually, some plaster patch repairs or crack repairs will more than suffice in getting the wall back to looking nice and smooth, and ready to either paint over the plaster or hang some fresh wallpaper.

 In this guide, we're going to explore all the information you need to know about plaster repairs, the costs involved, the associated timescales, the method contractors, take to repair walls and just about anything else you need to know about the subject!